 Jason Isaacs

-The future actor was born into a traditional Jewish family in Liverpool.
-His father, Eric Isaacs, was a jeweler, while his mother, Sheila Nathan, managed the household and raised their four sons (Jason had two older brothers and one younger).
-The young boy spent his early years in the Liverpool suburb of Childwall, which was home to a sizable Jewish community.
+Born into a traditional Jewish family in Liverpool, the future actor His father, Eric Isaacs, was a jeweler, while his mother, Sheila Nathan, was a homemaker who raised their four sons (Jason had two older brothers and one younger).
+Jason spent his early years in Childwall, a Liverpool suburb with a thriving Jewish community.

-Jason's parents were devoutly religious and regularly attended synagogue, instilling Jewish faith in their children from a young age.
-The boys attended a Jewish school and twice a week went to cheder, a primary school for studying the basics of religion and Hebrew.
+His devoutly religious parents regularly attended synagogue and instilled Jewish faith in their children from an early age.
+The boys attended Jewish school and went to cheder twice a week to study religious basics and Hebrew.

 Jason Isaacs as a kid